|

 Alfred Thomas Eaves was a Lieutenant (TP), acting

-He died on 3rd October 1916, and is commemorated on the Thiepval memorial
+reports state 7 October).
+He is commemorated on the Thiepval memorial

 A report stated: